Andy Wiren

 Anders (Andy) Galbraith Wiren (14 November 1911 – 18 September 1998), was a New Zealand cricketer.
-He was a left-handed batsman who played for Wellington where he was born.
+He was a left-handed batsman who played for Wellington, the city where he was born in.
 Wiren made two first-class appearances for the team, during the 1945–46 season.
 In the four innings in which he batted, he scored a total of 100 runs, including an innings-best 84 runs on his debut against Otago.

 Wiren's father, also named Anders, played non-first class cricket for Wellington, and stood as an umpire in two first-class matches.

 He died in Wellington, New Zealand.